abby621/cs1070_textbook/content/chapters/intro.md

 Contributions by [David Wagner](https://www.cs.berkeley.edu/~daw/) and Henry Milner

-This is the textbook for the [Foundations of Data Science class at UC Berkeley][data8].
+This text was developed for the [Foundations of Data Science class at UC Berkeley][data8].

-[View this textbook online on GitHub Pages.][ghpages]

 [data8]: http://data8.org/
 [ghpages]: https://inferentialthinking.com